How do you use the word spesso in Italian? What does it mean? How do you pronounce it?

 Its pronunciation is close to speh-ssoh.
-If you have trouble pronouncing Italian sounds, especially the doubled consonants like “ss”, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, especially the doubled consonants like “ss”, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with spesso in Italian, before taking a look at how to use this word.
+Now, let’s see some example sentences with spesso in Italian, before we take a look at how to use this word.